-Toshiba asserts its general objections as stated above, including without limitation its objections to AMD's definitions of "DOCUMENT," "COMPANY" and "MICROPROCESSOR."
-Toshiba further objects to this request on the grounds that it is vague, overly broad and unduly burdensome.
+TAI asserts its general objections as stated above, including without limitation its objections to AMD's definitions of "DOCUMENT," "COMPANY" and "MICROPROCESSOR."
+TAI further objects to this request on the grounds that it is vague, overly broad and unduly burdensome.
 For example, AMD's uses of the phrases "reflecting" and "concerning" are vague, overly broad and unduly burdensome, and seek the production of irrelevant documents and do not describe the documents sought with reasonable particularity.

 By way of further example, AMD's references to "discussions," "other communications" and "actual and proposed terms and conditions of sale" are vague.
-Toshiba further objects to this request to the extent that it involves privileged, confidential or proprietary information of Toshiba.
-Toshiba further objects to this request on the grounds that it seeks documents that are neither relevant to the subject matter of the litigation nor reasonably calculated to lead to the discovery of admissible evidence.
+TAI further objects to this request to the extent that it involves privileged, confidential or proprietary information of TAI.
+TAI further objects to this request on the grounds that it seeks documents that are neither relevant to the subject matter of the litigation nor reasonably calculated to lead to the discovery of admissible evidence.
+Subject to and without waiving any objections, TAI will provide responsive non-privileged, non-confidential and non-proprietary documents in its possession, custody or control that are reasonably available.